portworx/katacoda-scenarios/README.md

-# Deploy a 3 node Portworx Cluster
+# Katacoda examples for illustrating Portworx installation and operation

 Visit http://docs.portworx.com for more documentation on installing and running Portworx.